renuka90/svg-loader-challenge/README.md

 node --version
 ```

--- Go into your project folder and run the following command to install the developement server
+-- Go into your project folder and run the following command to install the development server
 ```
 npm install
 ```

--- Start the developement server using the following command. keep the command line window open.
+-- Start the development server using the following command. keep the command line window open.
 It runs the build process.
 A browser window should open.
 ```
 gulp demo
 ```